diku-dk/futhark/docs/language-reference.rst

 well it compiles and runs (or in some cases, whether it compiles or runs at all).
 Unknown attributes are silently ignored.
 Most have no effect in the interpreter.
-An attribute can be either an *atom*, written as just an identifier, or *compound*, consisting of an identifier and a comma-separated sequence of attributes.
+An attribute can be either an *atom*, written as an identifier or number, or *compound*, consisting of an identifier and a comma-separated sequence of attributes.
 The latter is used for grouping and encoding of more complex information.